olgazju/ml_camp_2023/capstione_project_1/README.md

 - **GRU**: I also explored GRU models, which are similar to LSTMs but with a simpler structure.
 They often provide comparable performance with reduced computational complexity.
 - **Bidirectional Models**: Additionally, bidirectional versions of these RNNs were tested, as they process data in both forward and backward directions, potentially providing a more comprehensive understanding of the context.

+## Long Short-Term Memory (LSTM) Models

+Long Short-Term Memory (LSTM) models are a type of Recurrent Neural Network (RNN) specialized in processing sequences of data.
+They are particularly adept at handling long-range dependencies in sequential data, which makes them well-suited for applications in natural language processing, time series analysis, and more.

+### Key Features of LSTM

+- **Memory Cells**: At the heart of LSTM models are memory cells that can maintain information in memory for long periods.
+This is crucial for understanding context in text or patterns in time series.

+- **Gates**: LSTMs have a unique structure consisting of gates (input, forget, and output gates) that regulate the flow of information into and out of the memory cell.
+This gating mechanism helps the model decide which information to keep, discard, or pass on to the next time step.

+- **Handling Vanishing Gradient Problem**: Traditional RNNs often struggle with the vanishing gradient problem, where they lose track of long-range dependencies in a sequence.
+LSTMs overcome this by their ability to retain information over long sequences, making them more effective for complex tasks.

 ### Parameter Tuning

 The performance of these models highly depends on their configuration.
 Therefore, parameter tuning was a crucial part of the model development process: